Hosseinadeli/affinity_attention/README.md

 python main.py --arch "dinov2_vitb14" --patch_size 14 --which_features "q"  --coco2017_path "./data/coco" --calc_object_centric 1 --calc_spread 1 --aff_tau 0.8
 ```

+Two output files are saved for each run.
+First, with the number of steps that the attention took to reach the second for each trial.
+Second, the True Postiive and False Positive rates of benchmarking how object-centric the representiona is.

-We provide two standalone colab notebookes:
+We also provide two standalone colab notebookes:
 1. [affinity_attention_spread_Transformer_demo](https://colab.research.google.com/drive/1maUewiNxNXvm_OxEj_GMzi4fiHboNXyQ?usp=sharing) shows how affiniyt spread can be used to spread attention in a an object with features from a self-supervised vision transformer.

-2. [affinity_attention_spread_CNN_demo]([https://colab.research.google.com/drive/1maUewiNxNXvm_OxEj_GMzi4fiHboNXyQ?usp=sharing](https://colab.research.google.com/drive/16Ba_7ZPb2ptPdkBvSyzXNN3p2IftpJny?usp=sharing)) shows how affiniyt spread can be used to spread attention in a an object with features from a CNN.
+2. [affinity_attention_spread_CNN_demo](https://colab.research.google.com/drive/16Ba_7ZPb2ptPdkBvSyzXNN3p2IftpJny?usp=sharing) shows how affiniyt spread can be used to spread attention in a an object with features from a CNN.

 ## Behavioral paradigm and datasets: